 Age UK Milton Keynes works with other organisations, both public and private, in order to provide the services that local older people tell us they need.

 Milton Keynes Clinical Commissioning Group - the Age UK Milton Keynes Hospital Aftercare Service is being funded for three years and works closely with Milton Keynes Hospital to provide support to people when they are patients on a hospital ward or in A&E. Our staff also take people home from hospital and can provide practical support for up to six weeks after discharge.

-The National Energy Foundation - the Age UK Milton Keynes Handyperson Service is being funded for three years to provide free energy checks and energy efficient products to residents of Milton Keynes.
-This partnership will run until summer 2017.
+E.On - the Age UK Milton Keynes Handyperson Service is being funded to provide free energy checks and energy efficient products to residents of Milton Keynes.
+This partnership will run until April 2018.